System Design Space

 SCIM

-Important: JWT is a token format, not an authentication/authorization protocol.
-Without valid rules for verifying and managing keys, JWT by itself does not solve the security problem.
+Important: JWT is a token format, not an authentication or authorization protocol.
+Without validation rules, key rotation, and revocation, it does not solve the security problem by itself.

 Common mistakes in production

-• Store access tokens for too long or without strict key rotation.
+• Keeping access tokens alive for too long or without strict key rotation.

-• Leave 'eternal' service keys instead of short-lived identity-based credentials.
+• Leaving permanent service keys instead of short-lived credentials.

-• Do not maintain a single audit log of authorization decisions and access events.
+• Not keeping a single audit trail for authorization decisions and access events.

 Additional materials